Greater London Archaeology Advisory Service

-The Greater London Archaeology Advisory Service (GLAAS) is part of Historic England's (formerly English Heritage) London Local Office.
+The Greater London Archaeology Advisory Service (GLAAS) is part of Historic England's London and South East Regional Office and a Chartered Institute for Archaeologists' (CIfA) Registered Organisation.
 Working with a number of partners, developers, archaeologists, and London boroughs, we promote understanding and enjoyment of our archaeological heritage through its protection, management and interpretation.
-You can follow us on Twitter @GlaasLdn.

 What is the role of the Greater London Archaeological Advisory Service?

-For a copy of our GLAAS guidance please see Publications and Guidance.
+For GLAAS documents please see Publications and Guidance.